BradCrumb/lesscompiler/README.md

 * Clone/Copy the files in this directory into `app/Plugin/LessCompiler`
 * Ensure the plugin is loaded in `app/Config/bootstrap.php` by calling `CakePlugin::load('LessCompiler');`
-* Include the toolbar component in your `AppController.php`:
+* Include the Less component in your `AppController.php`:
    * `public $components = array('LessCompiler.Less');`

 ## Documentation